jeffreybarry/ScenePerception/README.md

 ## 🔭 Roadmap

 ScenePerception will evolve as the field advances.
-Planned additions include:
+Planned additions:

 - 🧪 Expanded test sets and automated scoring tools
 - 📊 Metrics for consistency, grounding, and stylistic fidelity